pocha/terminal-codelearn/README.md

 > Used thin instead of Webrick as Webrick did not support parallel requests

 Now open *http://localhost:3000/* on your browser & start fiddling.

-P.S. - The kill button is not implemented yet.